 There is so much to choose from with regard to food from the Jewish delights of Kazimierz to Polish street food I had to write a whole article on what to eat in Krakow.

 Of course, pierogi is one of the dominant foods you can find pretty much any variety stuffed with anything you like here in Krakow.
 One of my favourite foods though is the baguette sandwich or zapiekanka which can be found on Plack Nowy Street at New Square.
 If you like a great food truck snack after your vodka (and who doesn’t?) try the Andrus Food Truck in Kazimierz.

 It also wouldn’t be fair of me to mention food without vodka, Poland’s drink of choice when not consuming lots of beer.
 Vodka shots are dirt cheap, so cheap that the two Irishmen I was with consumed more than their fair share and spent the entire wobbly trip back to the aparthotel singing Irish songs.

 Now I will say there was and is a lot of drinking going on in the Old Town bars that weekend and a lot of signing and wobbling from many quarters.

 It’s easy to fall in love with Krakow with so many things to see and a wealth of history to enjoy.
-So as you can see there are plenty of things to do in Krakow and it can keep you busy for a full exhausting 4 days or more.
+So as you can see there are plenty of things to do in Kraków and it can keep you busy for a full exhausting 4 days or more.
 I wish we had more time to explore because I would have loved to visit Zakopane and check out the snowy mountains.
 I also read that the Wieliczka Salt Mines make an interesting tour.

 There is only one thing that puts me off returning to Poland and that is politics.
 It seems that Poland has lately been very regressive in its policies towards the LGBTQ population making homophobia legal.